samthejarvis/silverstripe-watermarking/README.md

 ### Credit notes
+- Big thank you to Makreig for making this module SS4 compatible.
-Configurable GD watermarking based on [memdev/silverstripe-watermarkable](http://github.com/memdev/silverstripe-watermarkable).
+- Configurable GD watermarking based on [memdev/silverstripe-watermarkable](http://github.com/memdev/silverstripe-watermarkable).